About Flex Belt

 - Meal Planner – 30-day access to the company’s patent-pending meal planner that can help you lose weight and tone your figure.

-- One-Year Magazine Subscription – Choose from one of the following: Men's Health, Woman's Health, Esquire, Elle, Travel & Leisure, or Cosmopolitan Magazine.
+- One-Year Magazine Subscription – Choose from one of the following: Fitness, Elle, or Maxim Magazine.

 First Class shipping for the Flex Belt costs $8.95, Priority $16.95, and Express $39.95.

-The Flex Belt comes with a 60-day money back guarantee, less shipping and handling charges and a $9.95 restocking fee.
-In addition, each Flex Belt also includes a 2-year warranty.
+The Flex Belt comes with a 60-day money back guarantee, less shipping and handling charges and a $9.95 return processing fee.
+In addition, each Flex Belt includes a 2-year warranty against "defects in manufacture that arise from the correct use of the product in accordance with the product manual and instructions.”

 What Do Other Consumers Have to Say About the Flex Belt?